 Limnonari, Skopelos - credits: skopelos.com

 Although not the largest of Greek islands, Skopelos has a wide variety of things to do, see, visit, and experience.
-In order to get to know the original side of Skopelos only the locals know about and combine it with a visit to Athens, Pelion and Skiathos, join our 12-Day Athens, Pelion, Skopelos & Skiathos Getaway and you’ll never look back!
+In order to get to know the original side of Skopelos only the locals know about and combine it with a visit to Athens, Pelion, and the neighbouring Skiathos, join our 12-Day Athens, Pelion, Skopelos & Skiathos Getaway and you’ll never look back!